-Rinzaishu Daihonzan Houkouji Temple (臨済宗 大本山 方広寺)
+Rinzaishu Daihonzan Houkouji Temple

-This temple is located in Okuyama, Inasa Town, Kita Ward, Hamamatsu City.
+This temple is located in Okuyama, Inasa Town, Hamana-ku, Hamamatsu City.
 It was opened by the hands of a monk, Mumongen Senzenji and a local lord, Okuyama Rokurojiro Tomofuji in 1371.
 The main object of worship, a Gautama triad called Wooden statues of Shaka-Nyorai and Flanking attendants, is designated as a National Important Cultural Property.
 The temple is also known for the 500 Rakan statues scattered throughout the precinct.

 - Address

 - Shizuoka Pref.
-Hamamatsushi Kita-ku Inasachouokuyama 1577-1 [map]
+Hamamatsushi Hamana-ku Inasachouokuyama 1577-1 Map

 - Phone